damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## getIdToken(configId?: string):

 Returns the id token for your login scenario as a `string`.
-If you are running with multiple configs and pass the `configId` the id token for this config is checked.
+If you are running with multiple configs and pass the `configId` the id token for this config is returned.
 If you are running with multiple configs and do not pass the `configId` the id token for the first config is returned.
 If you are running with a single config the id token for this config returned.

 ```ts
 const idToken = this.oidcSecurityService.getIdToken();